Disney Plus: A preorders discount is open to anyone, for now

 Disney Plus will launch Nov.
 12 in the US, Canada and the Netherlands.
 It'll launch a week later, on Nov.
 19, in Australia and New Zealand.

 In advance of the official launch, Disney is offering Disney Plus free in the Netherlands for anyone to try.
-It will switch to requiring a subscription on Nov.
+It'll switch to requiring a subscription on Nov.
 12.

 The November timing is strategically smart.
 For one, Disney Plus can piggyback on the marketing for all of Disney's big-budget films being released for the holiday season -- Frozen 2 is scheduled to hit theaters Nov.
 22 and Star Wars: The Rise of Skywalker is set for release on Dec.
 20.